bbalganjjm/natural_js/docs/v2/package.md

 # Prerequisites

-Use Node.js 24.18 or another version accepted by the pinned development tools.
+The release checks use Node.js 24.18; other development-tool versions have not yet been verified.
 Run commands from the repository root.
 The preserved LGPL-2.1 1.x source, package, and documentation live under `v1/`.

 # Steps